Spin-forbidden reactions: Non-adiabatic transition

-The rate constants above are notably temperature independent, tested at 55 °C, 21 °C, and 10 °C, indicating, according to the authors, that the observed 500 fold reduction in rate occurs due to the spin-forbidden nature of the latter equation and not due to the kinetics of adding an additional ligand.

 Application to catalysis

-Ligand association and dissociation from metal centers involve a fundamental change in the coordination sphere of that metal.
-This change in certain reactions also requires a change in spin state to occur, which can retard the rate of ligand association.
-Oxidative addition and reductive elimination can be thought of in a similar manner to ligand association and dissociation, respectively.
-Mathematically, the rate ligand dissociation can increase when the reaction proceeds from one spin state to another, although it must be noted that this effect is often small in comparison with other factors such as sterics around the metal center.

 C-H activation

 Insertion into C-H bonds, known as C-H activation, is an integral first step in C-H functionalization.
 For some metal complexes with identical ligands, C-H activation is rapid when one metal is used and slow when other metals are used, often first row transition metals, due to the spin allowed nature of the former case and the spin-forbidden nature of the latter case.
 The difference in rates of C-H activation of methane for CoCp(CO), RhCp(CO), and IrCp(CO) readily demonstrate this property.
 CoCp(CO), the starting material in a C-H activation, exists in a triplet spin state while RhCp(CO) exists in a singlet state, with the triplet state only 5.9 kcal/mol away.
 IrCp(CO) is unique among these complexes in that its starting state is essentially degenerate between the triplet and singlet states.
 The given product of C-H insertion, CpMH(CO)(CH3), where M = Co, Rh, Ir, is in a singlet state meaning that the C-H activation with CoCp(CO) must reach the minimum energy crossing point for the reactant and product's potential energy surfaces, thus requiring relatively high energies to proceed.